MarioLFB/hay/README.md

 As a returning user, I want to access the menu quickly so that I can decide what to order.
 As a returning user, I want to contact the admin if needed so that I can get assistance or provide feedback.
 As a returning user, I want to see any new updates or changes to the restaurant so that I am informed about new offerings or events.

+## Design

+### Colours
+The website is designed using dark colors, with a carousel of restaurant photos as the background.

+### Fonts
+The chosen fonts were sourced from Google Fonts, with Electrolize as the primary font and sans-serif as the fallback option.

+### Structure

+#### Website pages
+The site is developed with a responsive template for all types of screens.
+The homepage features a navigation bar for easy access.
+The Home page provides a visual experience with photos of the restaurant, while the footer is minimalist, containing only a direct link to the establishment's social media (Instagram).

+- Home page: The Home page features a photo carousel as the background, providing a visual experience of the restaurant.
+It includes a responsive logo and navigation bar for easy access, and a minimalist footer containing only a link to the restaurant's social media (Instagram).
+- Menu page: The Menu page is divided into two tabs: Food and Drinks, each providing detailed information about the restaurant's offerings.
+This structure allows users to easily browse the available menu items.
+- Bookings page: The Bookings page requires users to log in.
+Once logged in, users fill out a form to book a table and are then directed to the My Bookings page, where they can delete or update their reservation.
+If a user chooses to delete a reservation, they are taken to a confirmation page beforehand.
+- Contact page: The Contact page connects users with the admin.
+It includes a contact form and provides essential information about the restaurant's location, such as a map, address, phone number, and email, making it easy for users to get in touch.
+- Profile page: The Profile page allows users to edit their registration details, including Username, Email, and Password.
+It also provides a link for users to access and manage their reservations, ensuring their information is always up to date.
+- Sign Up page: The Sign Up page offers users a straightforward registration process, enabling them to access the booking and profile tools.
+This ensures that users have a personalized experience on the site.
+- Login/Logout page: The Login/Logout page secures user data by ensuring that only the registered user can access their information.
+This feature protects user privacy and maintains the security of personal data entered on the site.
+- 404 error page to display if a 404 error is raised

+#### Database

+- Developed using Python and the Django framework, with a PostgreSQL database for the production version hosted on Heroku.
+- Bookings Model and Contact Model shows all the fields stored in the database

+##### Bookings Model
+table_name
+table_phone
+table_email
+table_capacity
+table_date
+table_time
+user

+##### Contact Model
+name
+email
+message
+created_at